Skip to content

 ➤ Centralized Database

-The system should have a common database having centralised information offering 360 degree view of the organisation.
+The system should have a common database with having centralised information offering a 360-degree view of the organisation.
 Also, it should have consistent and shared data.
-This single source of real time information removes the need to manually merge various databases.
+This single source of real-time information eliminates the need to manually merge various databases.

 ➤ Data visualisation